FraserThompson/dunedinsound.com/src/content/blog/2017-07-03-extended-thoughts-on-lsd-fundraiser/index.md

 The artist who operates as L$D Fundraiser is in court later this week.
 He was not approached for comment.

-<iframe src="https://player.vimeo.com/video/223014965" width="100%" height="480" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
+<iframe src="https://player.vimeo.com/video/223014965" width="100%" height="480" frameBorder="0" webkitallowFullscreen mozallowFullscreen allowFullscreen></iframe>
 <p><a href="https://vimeo.com/223014965">L$D Fundraiser live at None Gallery</a> from <a href="https://vimeo.com/user4052181">Campbell Walker</a> on <a href="https://vimeo.com">Vimeo</a>.</p>